5 ways to achieve great results from your loyalty program

 Here are five simple tips to help you plan, communicate and activate your loyalty program to create great results from your launch period and forward into the life of the program.

 Communication is key.
-Help customers understand the value, specifically what benefits and rewards that they are entitled to through clear messages.
+Help customers understand the value, specifically what benefits and rewards they are entitled to through clear messages.
 Regularly tell them what their points balance is and remind them how they can redeem their points.
 Make communications as personal as possible.

 Make it aspirational.
 Your most loyal program users will have a plan for their points.
 Help them imagine how the points in your program could create a memorable experience.
 Show what’s possible with lower point balances, but also demonstrate the benefits and privileges they could achieve with increased engagement.